Taccia Tsuchi

 The color/properties:

-Taccia Tsuchi is a medium brown that shades with a soft gradient and high tonal variation that gives this ink an exceptionally striking appearance.
-I think that because of the high contrast in color where the ink pools, there’s a lot of potential for experimentation on different papers, and could have especially good results with flex nibs.
-I’ve also noticed a slight sheen on certain papers.
-There’s not a lot, but it can be seen in writing where lines cross or the ink pools heavily enough.
+Taccia Tsuchi is a medium brown that shades with a soft gradient in cursive, and a soft cut when writing in print with high tonal variation that gives this ink an exceptionally striking appearance.
+Because of the high contrast in color where the ink pools, the color looks especially good with large nibs and flex nibs, as it emphasizes the two-tone shading effect.

 Ink Splat